michelacameletti/risultati_modello_inla/README.md

 ## List of small suggestions:

 - Line 11: It would be stronger to mention the result of the study here.
 Fine or coarse?
-Can be used as a motivation why the focus on PM10 in stead of PM2.5.
+Can be used as a motivation why the focus on PM10 in stead of PM2.5. **Chiesto a Giorgio**

 - Line 46: I don't understand the term "frequentist".
 Could you explain what is meant by it?